Agnes - 2021 - nuns

 After the shocking possession of a young nun, disgraced priest Father Donaghue (Ben Hall) and his church-appointed chaperone Deacon Benjamin (Jake Horowitz) make their way to the remote convent in hopes of healing this demon-stricken Agnes (Hayley McFarland).
 Father Donaghue openly claims that he does not believe in demons and that all exorcisms are merely a psychological treatment for heavily religious people suffering from some mental distress.
 Of course, the demon doesn’t care whether or not Father Donaghue believes in it.
 Demons are present, they are in Agnes, and they want very much to destroy the faith of everyone that comes in contact with them, including- and most especially- Sister Mary (Molly C. Quinn).

-Agnes 2021 - Sister Mary
+Agnes 2021 - sister mary

 Photo Credit: Stephan Sutor